RafaelSerna/FirstExample/README.md

 <h1>
-	This repositor's purpose is to learn how to set up a Github repo
+	This repository's purpose is to learn how to set up a Github repo
 </h1>

 <ol>